Visual Cash Focus Update for Existing Users

 1. Download the file above into a temporary directory.

-3. After the above, start Visual Cash Focus.
-Under Help, About check that the software is at the latest version number – shown at the top of this page.
+5. Start Visual Cash Focus.
+Under Help, About check that the software is at the latest version number, 8.700.

 New features added and fixes